mrieppel/TruthTableGenerator/README.md

 The output characters used for the various connectives can be changed by modifying the `htmlchar()`, `txtchar()`, and `latexchar()` functions at the beginning of `truthtable.js`.

 A live version of the program is [here](http://mrieppel.net/prog/truthtable.html).

+(c) Michael Rieppel 2010-2017.
+Released under the MIT License.
+See LICENSE above for more information.